Sigumaa/Sigumaa/README.md

-Software engineer at a JTC.
+Software engineer at a JTC(basically a super traditional Japanese company where everyone's a salaryman for life).
 Building internal AI platforms.
 Former student & freelance dev — now corporate IT with contract work on the side.

 Azure, Google Cloud, Python, TypeScript.